Writing developed approximately 5,000 years ago in Mesopotamia, China, and Egypt. Writing originally consisted

 Here is an example of a memoir written by a survivor of World War II who later immigrated to America.

-Synonyms and related words: Synonyms: author, pen, pencil in.
-Related Words: cast, compose, correspond, craft, draft, draw up, formulate, frame,
+Synonyms of "Write" and related words: Synonyms: author, pen, pencil in.
+Words Related to "write": cast, compose, correspond, craft, draft, draw up, formulate, frame,

 prepare, recast, redraft, revise, rewrite, letter, print, type, typewrite, record, take down,